united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/security/firewall-rules.md

 Before proceeding with the firewall setup, it's worth discussing why they matter in the first place.

-As you may or may not know, the UMH consists of several open-source components, and the usage of these might require various rules for their proper operation.
-Considering the complexity involved in setting up and maintaining these rules, we have hosted as much as possible under our own domain (management.umh.app).
-This way, the setup is much simpler and less error-prone on your end.
+The usage of the components integrated into the UMH require various rules for their proper operation.
+Considering the complexity involved in setting up and maintaining these rules, we have hosted as much as possible under our own domain (management.umh.app), which leads to a simpler and less error-prone setup.

-However, it's important to note that, despite our efforts to minimize external requests, some of the components may require occasional communication to their respective services.
-For example, installing plugins for applications like Grafana or Node-RED will likely involve requests to their respective domains.
+However, it's important to note that, some components may require occasional communication to external services.
+For example, installing plugins for applications like Grafana or Node-RED will likely trigger requests to their respective domains.
 In such cases, this page provides a comprehensive list of external domains and ports that are relevant during the usage of the UMH, helping you to anticipate and configure the rules accordingly.

 ## Firewall Configuration